pydog/bootstrap-theme/README.md

 as compass might pick one of those up and site generation would fail.

      $ bundle update sass

+     #this command bellow should be modified as showed after:
      $ gem remove sass -v3.1.20

+     $ gem uninstall sass --version 3.1.20

 Install the theme and generate site:

      $ rake install['bootstrap']